prasannabhat38/orgtree/README.md

 A simple Spring MVC project to display OrgTree for an organization

 Software requirements:
-Java 1.6 or above
+1. Java 1.6 or above
-Apache tomcat 1.7 or above
+2. Apache tomcat 1.7 or above
-Gradle-3.1 or above
+3. Gradle-3.1 or above
-Eclipse (For sourcode)
+4. Eclipse (For sourcode editing)

-Gson
+Libraries:
+1. Spring (Core container and MVC)
+2. Gson for JSON serialization/deserialization from APIs
+3. Log4j for logging

 Deployment:
 1. gradle clean build